glaciusimpact/reverse-proxy/README.md

 ### b) Testing blocked IP address

-Using IP address 192.168.1.95 I try to reach the Web server (at /).
+Using IP address 192.168.1.95 I try to reach the web server (at /).
 Curl informs the connection has been closed.

 Let's see what tcpdump says: